 Surveillance Test Procedures: procedures written for each surveillance test listed in the licensee’s technical specifications.
 The procedures are provided to ensure that tools, gauges, instruments, controls, and other measuring and testing devices are properly controlled, calibrated, and adjusted at specified periods to maintain accuracy in performing surveillance for safety related equipment.

 Abnormal Operating Procedures (alarm response procedures): procedures that specify actions to restore an operating variable to its normal controlled value when it goes out of normal bounds, or to restore normal operating conditions following a perturbation.
-If the condition is not corrected, it could degenerate into a condition requiring action under an emergency procedure.
+If the condition is not corrected, it could degenerate into a condition requiring action under an emergency operating procedure.

 Emergency Operating Procedures: procedures which specify operator actions to reduce the consequences of an accident or a hazardous condition which has already occurred or developed.
 If the condition is not corrected, or prepared for, a threat to the public health and safety may occur, and portions or all of the emergency plan may have to be invoked.